 U.S. Census Bureau, Current Population Survey, 2023

-This was not always the case.
-Through the 1950s, Black marriage rates were comparable to — and in some years slightly higher than — white marriage rates.
+The pattern did not always hold.
+Black marriage rates stayed comparable to white rates through the 1950s and ran slightly higher in some years.
 In 1950, 64% of Black women aged fifteen and older were married, compared to 66% of white women (U.S. Census Bureau, Historical Marital Status Tables).

-The Black family, despite Jim Crow, despite legal segregation, despite every form of institutional oppression that existed in mid-century America, was a functioning economic unit.
-Two parents.
-Two incomes where possible.
-Shared housing costs.
-Shared child-rearing.
-The structure worked — not because marriage is magic, but because marriage is economics.
+Despite Jim Crow, legal segregation, and every form of institutional oppression in mid-century America, the Black family operated as a functioning economic unit—two parents sharing housing costs and child-rearing, with two incomes where possible.
+The structure succeeded not from any magic in marriage but because marriage amounted to economics.

 He was called a racist for saying it.
 The report was buried.
 The conversation was shut down.

-The 25% that Moynihan called catastrophic is now 73% (National Center for Health Statistics, 2021).
+Moynihan called 25% catastrophic, yet the share has climbed to 73% (National Center for Health Statistics, 2021).
 Nearly three out of every four Black children in America are born to unmarried mothers.

 The Black out-of-wedlock birth rate has risen from 25% in 1965 to 73% today — precisely the trajectory Moynihan warned about when they silenced him for saying it.